coding-kelps/liaisons-preprocess/README.md

-⚠️ This repository is a part of an academical Master Project for the Heriot-Watt University, no third-party contributions are accepted.
+⚠️ This repository is a part of an academical project for the Heriot-Watt University, no third-party contributions are accepted.

 # liaisons-preprocess